jzumsteg/zumstegs-blog/_posts/2016-06-20-things-automotive.md

 This is a Renault Clio 4, the same as we've had the last couple trips; this time we even got it in our favorite car color.
 We really like this car and wish Renault would export it to the United States.
+If anyone is interested in the nitty-gritty, we do what's called a short-term lease with Renault, but, in fact, we actually own the car while we're here.
+The agreement says we'll return it to Renault at the end of our time and I suspect they'd be able to recover lots of money if we actually sold the car.

-If anyone is interested in the nitty-gritty, we do a short-term lease with Renault.
-On a short-term lease, the cost is pretty high for the first 21 days (something like \\$49 per day), then drops to \\$15 per day after.
+In this scheme, the cost is pretty high for the first 21 days (something like \\$49 per day), then drops to \\$15 per day after.
 Our average cost for the 91 days we're here: \\$22.09 per day.
 That's for a brand-new (4 km at delivery) car with GPS, fully insured, including roadside assistance.
 Pretty hard to beat that deal, I can tell you.
 If you ever need a car for more than three or four weeks, this is the way to go.
 We get the car through RenaultUSA (http://www.renaultusa.com).
 It is absolutely painless, but if you run into a problem during the leasing process, the RenaultUSA folks are great to work with.
 Their office is in Elmsford, New York, the small town where Craig and Annie live, and we stopped in to see them when we were in New York.
 Great folks.